10 Ways to Demoralize Your Employees

 Call for mandatory training classes with only a few days notice.
 This will make cause employees to make or change plans.
 Also, arbitrarily enforce the mandatory part of attendance.
 The staff that makes sacrifices to be there will see that others are absent.
 This will demoralize them.
 The effect will double when the staff that missed the meeting informs the rest of the staff that he was never even called about the absence by management.
 Remember, mandatory meetings are only mandatory for those that attend!

-Clearly, this author is NOT advocating this demoralizing behavior to any manager or business operation These 10 ways to demoralize your employees are meant to poke fun at ill-conceived policies and behaviors rampant in some organizations.
+Clearly, I am not advocating this demoralizing behavior to any manager or business operation.
+These 10 ways to demoralize your employees are meant to poke fun at ill-conceived policies and behaviors rampant in some organizations.
 I have written this with tongue-in-cheek.

 Staff morale is the lifeblood of any enterprise.
 My hope is that you would take the time to evaluate your business or organization to see if any of the behaviors and practices are lurking in your office.
 Why motivate your employees?
 Your employees will thank you and reward you with better service and increased productivity.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.